CodeURJC-DAW-2018-19/santatecla-definiciones-1/README.md

 Where PATH is the path in your file system where the file *docker-compose.yml* is.
 This will download all the needed images (mysql and app) from Docker Hub and run container with the database and the application.
 The application will run on port 8080.
+The new Angular frontend runs on /new/ URL.

 ## Database Entities